micha42-dot/Linkkiste_Bookmarks/README.md

 *   **Personal Notes:** Add markdown notes to any bookmark.
 *   **Full Search:** Instantly filter by tag, URL, title, or description.
 *   **Import/Export:** Full data ownership with SQL, CSV, and XML export options.

-## 🔗 How to Save Links (The "Share Target" Feature)

-*Okay, here is the honest truth:* Since this is a self-hosted private tool, there is no magic "Install" button in the App Store that automatically sets up sharing.
-You have to wire it up yourself.

-### 🖥️ Desktop (Chrome/Edge/Brave)
-This project includes a **local browser extension** (in the `public/extension` folder) that lets you save links with one click.
-1. Go to `chrome://extensions`.
-2. Enable **Developer Mode** (toggle in top right).
-3. Click **Load Unpacked**.
-4. Select the `public/extension` folder inside this project directory.
-5. Click the new icon in your toolbar and enter your App URL (e.g., `https://my-linkkiste.vercel.app`).

-### 📱 Mobile (Android/iOS)
-There is currently no native "Share to LinkKiste" system menu integration out of the box (requires complex PWA manifest configuration).
-1. Open your deployed app in your mobile browser.
-2.  **Add to Home Screen** to install it as a PWA.
-3. To save a link, copy the URL, open LinkKiste, and tap **+ Add**.

 ---